uber-research/sbnet/README.md

 ## Prerequisites

-Installation was tested under Ubuntu 14.04 and 16.04 with TensorFlow 1.2, cuDNN 6.0 and cuDNN 5.0.
-Note that since by default Tensorflow 1.2 comes with cuDNN 5.0, we used a custom build to upgrade to a more recent version so we could compare with PyTorch implementation using the same version of cuDNN).
+Installation was tested under Ubuntu 14.04 and 16.04 with TensorFlow 1.8, CUDA 9.0 and cuDNN 7.1.
-Tensorflow 1.4 currently has a build issue with custom ops, so when compiling for 1.4 you may need to follow some suggestions from [this thread](https://github.com/tensorflow/tensorflow/issues/12860).

 ## Hardware requirements